 The biggest differences between the Deluxe+ and Grand are the recommended baby ages and weights, and their overall sizes.

 The Grand is considerably bigger. and that size (especially the width) makes it much less suitable for co-sleeping (more on that later) than the Deluxe+.

 The Grand is also a bit heavier, and much more expensive.
 The size difference between the Deluxe+ and Grand is about 33%, but the price difference is about 55% higher.
 So the price jump is a bit more than the actual jump in size.

 For our review, we tested the DockATot Deluxe+ and Grand with a 3-month old baby (Deluxe+) and a 11-month old toddler (Grand).

 Initial Impressions.
 The packaging was beautiful.
-Given its high price, we were really happy with how it was presented in the box, and think it would work really well as a baby shower gift.
+Given its high price, we were really happy with how it was presented in the box, and think it would work really well as a gift idea for new babies or as a baby shower gift.